HarvardMapCollection/classes/gened1140/fall-2022/visit/index.md

-![Screenshot of a map of Olympia national park](media/reference.png)
+![Screenshot of a map of Olympia national park](media/reference.png) *Offical Olympic National Park map.*

-![Screenshot of United States 2020 census map](media/thematic.png)
+![Screenshot of United States 2020 census map](media/thematic.png) *Graduated proportional symbol map showing 2020 population by state in the United States.*

-![Photograph of a roadmap of Louisiana](media/roadmap1.jpg)
+![Photograph of a roadmap of Louisiana](media/roadmap1.jpg) *Louisiana and Mississippi roadmap from the Harvard Map Collection.*

-![Photograph of the road map, zoomed into New Orleans](media/roadmap2.jpg)
+![Photograph of the road map, zoomed into New Orleans](media/roadmap2.jpg) *Louisiana and Mississippi roadmap from the Harvard Map Collection showing the New Orleans area.*

-![Photograph of a 1909 map of land use in New Orleans](media/landuse.png)
+![Photograph of a 1909 map of land use in New Orleans](media/landuse.png) *Land cover map of Louisiana from 1909 in the Harvard Map Collection.*

-![The legend showing different kinds of land use](media/landuse-legend.png)
+![The legend showing different kinds of land use](media/landuse-legend.png) *The legend of the 1909 land cover map of Louisiana.*

-![USGS tool to extract modern day land cover data](media/usgs.png)
+![USGS tool to extract modern day land cover data](media/usgs.png) *USGS data download tool, showing land cover data from 2016.*

 ![Screen capture of a map of Boston from ](media/boston.png) *[Map of Boston from 1743](https://collections.leventhalmap.org/search/commonwealth:9s161952m).*

-![Map made my student assistants who went on to use GIS and data processing in job](media/heatmap.png)
+![Map made my student assistants who went on to use GIS and data processing in job](media/heatmap.png) *GIS heatmap of density of restaurants in Boston.*

-![GIF of the vision zero data page on City of Boston's data portal](media/vision0.gif)
+![GIF of the vision zero data page on City of Boston's data portal](media/vision0.gif) *[Analyze Boston](https://data.boston.gov/group/geospatial), Boston's open data portal.*

-![Screenshot of the vision zero data as a table](media/vision0-data.png)
+![Screenshot of the vision zero data as a table](media/vision0-data.png) *Vision Zero dataset, open as a table.*

-![Screenshot of vision zero data as crowded points](media/vision0-points.png)
+![Screenshot of vision zero data as crowded points](media/vision0-points.png) *Bike crash data displayed visually as individual points in GIS software.*

 ![Map of bike crashes shows patterns better](media/vision0-map.png)